 The Board takes other steps to encourage and promote a culture of ethical business conduct.
 First, under the Company's Corporate Governance Principles, the Board has an obligation to satisfy itself as to the integrity of the CEO and other executive officers and that they are creating a culture of integrity throughout the organization.
 On an annual basis, the Corporate Governance Committee considers and reports to the Board on this issue.
-In addition, Company employees are surveyed annually on issues concerning the Code of Business Conduct including whether they are satisfied that the senior leadership at their sites consistently conducts itself ethically and honestly.
+In addition, Company employees are surveyed annually on issues concerning the Code, including whether they are satisfied that the senior leadership at their sites consistently conducts itself ethically and honestly.

-In addition to the Code of Business Conduct, the Company also has several other policies governing ethical business conduct, including the following:
+In addition to the Code, the Company has several other policies governing ethical business conduct, including the following:

-- Competition Law Policy provides employees with an understanding of the Company's policy of compliance with all competition laws and information concerning the activities that are permitted and prohibited when dealing with competitors, customers and other parties. - Confidential Information and Trading in Securities Policy provides guidelines to employees with respect to the treatment of confidential information and advises insiders of the Company when it is permissible to trade securities of the Company.
+- Competition Law Policy provides employees with an understanding of the Company's policy of compliance with all competition laws and information concerning the activities that are permitted and prohibited when dealing with competitors, customers and other parties. - Confidential Information and Trading in Securities Policy provides guidelines to employees with respect to the treatment of confidential information and advises Company insiders when it is permissible to trade securities of the Company.
 This policy also prohibits insiders from purchasing financial instruments designed to hedge or offset a decrease in the market value of Company's shares that they hold.
-Furthermore, insiders are prohibited from engaging in short selling of the Company's securities, trading in put or call options on the Company's securities or entering into equity monetization arrangements related to the Company's securities. - Corporate Gifts and Entertainment Policy provides guidelines to Company employees on the appropriateness of gifts, gratuities or entertainment that may be offered to or accepted from third parties with whom the Company has commercial relations. - Corrupt Payments Prevention Policy prohibits the payment or receipt of bribes and kickbacks by the Company's employees and agents. - Political Donation Policy prohibits all political donations by the Company unless they are specifically approved in advance by the Company's President and CEO.
+Furthermore, insiders are prohibited from engaging in short selling of the Company's securities, trading in put or call options on the Company's securities or entering into equity monetization arrangements related to the Company's securities. - Corporate Gifts and Entertainment Policy provides guidelines to Company employees on the appropriateness of gifts, gratuities or entertainment that may be offered to or accepted from third parties with whom the Company has commercial relations. - Corrupt Payments Prevention Policy prohibits the payment or receipt of bribes and kickbacks by the Company's employees and agents.
+Facilitation payments are also prohibited. - Political Donation Policy prohibits all political donations by the Company.